Daryl Mitchell (actor)

-Daryl "Chill" Mitchell (born July 16, 1965) is an American actor and rapper.
-He is known for such roles as Dexter Walker on The John Larroquette Show, Tommy Webber in Galaxy Quest, Leo Michaels on Veronica's Closet, Eli Goggins III on Ed, and Patton Plame on NCIS: New Orleans.
+Daryl "Chill" Mitchell (born July 16, 1965) is an American actor and former rapper.
+He is known for such roles as Dexter Wilson on The John Larroquette Show, Tommy Webber in Galaxy Quest, Leo Michaels on Veronica's Closet, Eli Goggins III on Ed, Patton Plame on NCIS: New Orleans, and Stitch in Shifting Gears.
+For his performance in the sitcom Brothers, Mitchell won the NAACP Image Award for Outstanding Actor in a Comedy Series.

 Early life

 Mitchell was born in The Bronx, to a secretary mother and a bus driver father.
 He grew up in Wyandanch.